Custom Metrics & Business Impact Tracking

 }

-const correlation = calculatePearsonCorrelation(checkoutLatencies, cartAbandonmentRates);
+const r = calculatePearsonCorrelation(checkoutLatencies, cartAbandonmentRates);

-Metric-to-KPI Mapping Matrix
+Metric-to-KPI Mapping

 | Custom Metric | Business KPI | Correlation Strength | Optimization Target |